Orange, Vaucluse: Demographics

 With 28,922 residents (as of 2018), Orange is the second-largest commune of Vaucluse by population after Avignon and just before Carpentras.

 Main sights

-The town is renowned for its Roman architecture, and its Roman theatre of Orange, is described as the most impressive still existing in Europe.
+The town is renowned for its Roman architecture; its Roman theatre is described as the most impressive still existing in Europe.
 The Triumphal Arch is of uncertain age, but current research accepts the inscription as evidence of a date during the reign of emperor Augustus.
-The arch also contains an inscription dedicated to emperor Tiberius in AD 27, when it was reconstructed to celebrate the victories of Germanicus over the German tribes in Rhineland.
+The arch also contains an inscription dedicated to emperor Tiberius in AD 27, when it was reconstructed to celebrate the victories of Germanicus over the German tribes in the Rhineland.
 The arch, theatre, and surroundings were listed in 1981 by UNESCO as a World Heritage Site.

 The Musée (Museum) displays the biggest (7.56 x 5.90 m) cadastral Roman maps ever recovered, etched on marble.
 They cover the area between Orange, Nîmes, and Montélimar.

 Culture

 In 1869, the Roman theatre was restored and has been the site of a music festival.
 The festival, given the name Chorégies d'Orange in 1902, has been held annually ever since, and is now famous as an international opera festival.

 In 1971, the "New Chorégies" were started and became an overnight, international success.
 Many top international opera singers have performed in the theatre, such as Barbara Hendricks, Plácido Domingo, Montserrat Caballé, Roberto Alagna, René Pape and Inva Mula.
 Operas such as Tosca, Aida, Faust, and Carmine Karm Conte have been staged here, many with a sumptuous staging and also receiving outstanding acclaim.

 The Roman theatre is one of three heritage sites at which the Roman wall remains.